julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/README.md

 # Reassessment of the genetic basis of natural rifampin resistance in the genus Rickettsia, Amoros & Fattar et al. 2024

-In this study:
+In this GitHub page, we share:
-1. We proceed **statistical analysis** of qPCR to determine the *Rickettsia lusitaniae* R-Om density in response to rifampin treatment.
+1. The **qPCR data** allowing us to determine the *Rickettsia lusitaniae* R-Om density in response to rifampin treatment.
-2. We then carry diverse **genomic analysis** in order to (i) construct the *rpoB* complete gene sequence of *R. lusitaniae* R-Om based on a previous metagenomic investigation (Duron et al. 2018), (ii) annotate 78 *Rickettsia* complete genomes from public datasets, (iii) perform phylogenomic analyses, and (iv) identify orthogroups specific to naturally resistant-rifampin Rickettsia species.
+2.The diverse **genomic analysis** enabling (i) the construction of the *rpoB* complete gene sequence of *R. lusitaniae* R-Om based on a previous metagenomic investigation (Duron et al. 2018), (ii) the annotation of the 78 *Rickettsia* complete genomes from public datasets, (iii) the phylogenomic analyses, and (iv) the identification of the orthogroups specific to naturally resistant-rifampin Rickettsia species.

-This GitHub page shares the command lines used for the statistical and genomic analysis, each in a dedicated file.

 These GitHub page shares exclusively analysis carried out with command lines and/or script.
 Additionnal assays which have been realised in specific software without command line are not presented here (eg. the Unipro UGENE software for the rpoB alignment).